victronenergy/node-red-contrib-victron/README.md

 Initial value Input - initializes the device when the flow is deployed Node label Input    - sets a custom label for the node
 ```

+### Custom Nodes

+There are 2 custom nodes.
+An input and an output node.
+The input node allow to read from and the output node allows to  write to all found dbus services and paths.
+This obviously comes with a risk, as not all services and paths are supposed to be written to.
+So only use the custom output node if you have read the documentation and know what you are doing.
+Also note that used services and paths might change, so there is no guarantee
+that a node will remain functional after a Venus firmware update.

 ![Architecture](documentation/images/edit-relay-output.png)